arvkay/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion - A shell script which deletes the /tmp/my_first_directory file 10-back - A shell script which changes the working directory to the previous one 11-lists - A shell script that lists files in current, parent and /boot directory
+9-firstdirdeletion - A shell script which deletes the /tmp/my_first_directory file 10-back - A shell script which changes the working directory to the previous one 11-lists - A shell script that lists files in current, parent and /boot directory 12-file_type - A shell script that prints the type of /tmp/iamafile